-When you have set your sights on an online loan and ready to receive that cash, the last thing you want to happen to you is becoming a victim of the numerous loan scams around the internet.
+When you have set your sights on an online loan and are ready to receive that cash, the last thing you want to happen to you is becoming a victim of the numerous loan scams around the internet.
 Monetary scammers have become more rampant and frequently target individuals who seem desperate due to their prior history of rejections.

 It is understandable that with low or bad credit scores, it becomes a tempting thought to accept any personal loan that comes your way.
-These loans may be proposed to you through any type of social media; such as email, Facebook or website promotions.
-Financial tricksters thrive to complete a quick sale with enticing language and key words that revolve around your emotions and target your money needs.
+These loans may be proposed to you through any type of social media; such as email, Facebook, or website promotions.
+Financial tricksters thrive to complete a quick sale with enticing language and keywords that revolve around your emotions and target your money needs.

 They might tell you that they can offer you fast cash, but what they don’t tell you is that there is an even bigger price to pay than you expected.

 - Phone bids.
 It is highly illegal to call upon a customer and offer them loan terms over the phone.
-When embarking a loan process, all conditions and terms must be set in writing.
+When embarking on a loan process, all conditions and terms must be set in writing.

 - Beforehand charges.
 A legal loan never demands any certain fees in advance.
 However, many dishonest lenders will imply process and application dues as part of the complete product price.
 Legitimate loans will be frank and include all charges within the loan cost without any money to be placed before the beginning of the loan process.

 - Wire transfers.
 This aspect goes hand in hand with the prior point.
 No upfront fees mean no wire transfers.
 There will be no need to transfer over any amount of cash to your lender before the repayment schedules begin.